Skip to Content

 Cruise Directors are Responsible For Safety and Security

-The priority of all cruise lines is to keep the guests safe, all crew members are responsible for playing different roles in emergency situations and the cruise director is no different.
+The priority of all cruise lines is to keep the guests safe.
+All crew members are responsible for playing different roles in any emergency, and the Cruise Director is no different.

-Cruise directors are in charge of a large team and therefore responsible for organizing and planning upcoming events.
+Cruise Directors are in charge of a large team and are therefore responsible for organising and planning upcoming events.

-Cruise Director Interview: What Behind The Scenes Preparation do You do For a Cruise?
+What Behind The Scenes Preparation Do You Make For a Cruise?

 Are There Cruise Directors on River Cruise Ships?